Temple Stakes Preview, Tips, Runners & Trends

 Temple Stakes Jockey Statistics

-There are two leading jockeys in the Temple Stakes over the last 20 renewals, with both Adam Kirby and Ryan Moore, who have both won the race two times.
+There are multiple leading jockeys in the Temple Stakes over the last 20 renewals, with Adam Kirby, Ryan Moore, and William Buick having all won the race two times.
 Adam Kirby winners have been with Profitable (2016) and Priceless (2017).
 Ryan Moore winners have been with Fleeting Spirit (2008) and Kingsgate Native (2010).
+William Buick winners have been with Dramatised (2023) and Mgheera (2025).

 Here are some of the top Temple Stakes jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):